Porter, Stanley. 2015. Linguistic analysis of the Greek New Testament. Grand Rapids, MI: Baker Academic.

 The following two chapters (7-8) are probably Porter’s strongest in Part 2 where he is discussing sociolinguistics and discourse analysis.
 This is also a place where traditional students likely have a little more of a shared knowledge basis with the study of 1st century culture becoming more and more popular in New Testament studies–especially as things like metaphor theory gain more and more attention among researchers (e.g. Heim 2017).
 Chapter 9 follows in a similar vein, though it is going to be a much more difficult read for the New Testament student.
 It’s a full on Systemic Functional account of register.
 For those who are familiar with the framework or willing to make the effort, there is plenty of great value in his discussion.

 Chapter 10 brings on the topic where I have the greatest amount of disagreement with Dr. Porter: time and aspect—tense also, though not included in the title.
 Time is a notional category rather than a grammatical category.
-Like Thomson (2016), I am quite suspicious of any attempt to separate temporality from aspectuality.
-To summarize our differences, Dr. Porter and I differ on the interpretation of the old grammarian’s discussions, the interpretation of the linguistic evidence (especially the morphology), his use of contrastive substitution, and a number of smaller points.
+Like Thomson (2016), I am quite suspicious of any attempt to separate temporality from aspectuality.* To summarize our differences, Dr. Porter and I differ on the interpretation of the old grammarian’s discussions, the interpretation of the linguistic evidence (especially the morphology), his use of contrastive substitution, and a number of smaller points.
 Still, at this point, most of this is water under the bridge.
-Dr. Porter is an essential and established voice in this discussion and chapter 10 presents a very useful and concise summary of his perspective.
-Again, an advanced grammar class studying the various views would find chapter 10 to be a solid introduction to Porter’s thought in the context of this issue.
+It is the state of research that we must live with.** For better or worse, Dr. Porter is an essential and established voice in this discussion and chapter 10 presents a very useful and concise summary of his perspective.
+Again, an advanced grammar class studying the various views would find chapter 10 to be a solid introduction to Porter’s thought in the context of this issue, though hopefully not without other voices for comparison.

 The first four disagreements are big theoretical questions.
 Do you use a particular theory? was the first point of contention, where Porter critiques Fanning and Campbell for not having one or not sufficiently having one.
 One the one hand, there’s good reason for his argument that, “Without a linguistic theory as the basis of examination of the language, it is very difficult to determine what counts as evidence and how any such evidence should be interpreted” (200-201).
 Within biblical studies little is said about methodology for grammatical analysis, as I noted above.
 On the other hand, there are a number of linguists who would reject the idea.
 Fanning’s analysis, in particular, certainly falls under the rubric of Matthew Dryer “Basic Linguistic Theory” and perhaps this could also be said of Campbell.